avelino/awesome-go/README.md

 *Libraries that implement email creation and sending*

 * [email](https://github.com/jordan-wright/email) - A robust and flexible email library for Go.
+* [Go-MailHog](https://github.com/ian-kent/Go-MailHog) - Catches mail and serves it through a dream.
+Inspired by MailCatcher, easier to install.

 ## ORM